linode/docs/docs/websites/cms/install-an-odoo-11-stack-on-ubuntu-16-04-using-linode.md

 The settings in the `pg_hba.conf` file are:

 * `host`: Enables connections using Unix-domain sockets.
 * `replication`: Specifies a replication connection for the given user.
-No dabatase name is required for this type of connection.
+No database name is required for this type of connection.
 * `replicauser`: The user created in the previous section.
 * `md5`: Make use of client-supplied MD5-encrypted password for authentication.
 * `all`: Match all databases in the server.
 You could provide specific Odoo database names (separated by commas if more than one) if you know them beforehand.